 - If credit scores are at 680 or greater, the chances are that borrowers will get the best mortgage rates on FHA Loans

 - However, if credit scores fall below 600 borrowers may get mortgage rates higher than 5.0% plus possibly pay discount points due to Loan Level Pricing Adjustments (LLPA)

 Cash-Out Refinance Mortgage Has Higher Mortgage Rates

-- No matter which mortgage loan program you choose, almost all mortgage lender will charge between a 0.25% to 0.75% mortgage rate increase over the par rate to mortgage loans that have a cash-out feature.
+- No matter which mortgage loan program borrowers choose, almost all lenders will charge between a 0.25% to 0.75% mortgage rate increase over the par rate on the cash-out feature.

 Multiple-Units And 203k Loans Have Higher Mortgage Rates